-- 1.2 Loans to others [such as corporates, partnership firms and institutions] for Agriculture and Allied Activities (dairy, fishery, piggery, poultry, bee-keeping, etc.) up to an aggregate limit of 2 crore per borrower for the following purposes: - (i) Short-term loans for raising crops, i.e. for crop loans.
-This will include traditional/non-traditional plantations, horticulture and allied activities. - (ii) Medium & long-term loans for agriculture and allied activities (e.g. purchase of agricultural implements and machinery, loans for irrigation and other developmental activities undertaken in the farm and development loans for allied activities). - (iii) Loans for pre-harvest and post-harvest activities viz. spraying, weeding, harvesting, sorting, grading and transporting of their own farm produce. - (iv) Loans to farmers up to ₹ 50 lakh against pledge / hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, irrespective of whether the farmers were given crop loans for raising the produce or not. - (v) Loans to small and marginal farmers for purchase of land for agricultural purposes. - (vi) Loans to distressed farmers indebted to non-institutional lenders, against appropriate collateral. - (vii) Export credit for exporting their own farm produce.
+- 1.2 Loans to others [such as corporates, partnership firms and institutions] for Agriculture and Allied Activities (dairy, fishery, piggery, poultry, bee-keeping, etc.) up to an aggregate limit of 4 crore per borrower for the following purposes: - (i) Short-term loans for raising crops, i.e. for crop loans.
+This will include traditional/non-traditional plantations, horticulture and allied activities. - (ii) Medium & long-term loans for agriculture and allied activities (e.g. purchase of agricultural implements, technological solutions, machinery and developmental activities undertaken in the farm and development loans for allied activities). - (iii) Loans for pre-harvest and post-harvest activities viz. spraying, harvesting, grading and transporting of their own farm produce. - (iv) Loans to farmers up to ₹2.5 crore against pledge / hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, irrespective of whether the farmers were given crop loans for raising the produce or not. - (v) Loans to small and marginal farmers (SMFs) for purchase of land for agricultural purposes. - (vi) Loans to distressed farmers indebted to non-institutional lenders, against appropriate collateral. - (vii) Export credit for exporting their own farm produce.